kdlamb/neural-dsd/README.md

 Bin distributions are prepared as inputs to the machine learning models in the Preprocessing.ipynb notebook.

 ## Intrinsic Dimension Calculation
-The IntrinsicDimension.ipynb notebook determines the intrinsic dimension of the latent representation of collision-coalescence using the method described in Chen et al. 2022.
+The Training-IDCalculation.ipynb notebook determines the intrinsic dimension of the latent representation of collision-coalescence using the method described in Chen et al. 2022.

-## Training the Model
+## Latent Dynamics
-The autoencoder is trained on the prepared data sets using the Training.ipynb notebook.
+The latent dynamics are learned using the Training-LatentDynamics.ipynb notebook.

 ## Latent Visualization
 The LatentVisualization.ipynb contains code to visualize the latent space and compare it against the one and two category moments of the DSD's.
+This notebook also includes code to plot the latent manifold.

 ## DSD Reconstructions
 The DSDReconstructions.ipynb contains code to reconstruct the DSD from the latent variables and the moments and to calculate metrics to compare the different DSD representations.
+Code to train an ensemble of models to reconstruct the DSD for the single category case and the two category case are in Training-BinsFromMoments.ipynb and Training-BinsFromTwoCatMoments.ipynb.

 ## Regime Dependence
 The RegimeDependence.ipynb contains code to visualize cases from the 1D driver model and investigate how different regimes correspond with learned latent variables.